zDevelopers/zdevelopers.github.io/content/_index.md

 - scoreboards;
 - workers, for any background tasks your plugin may need;
 - and lots more.

+You'll get each one of these features **whthout having to ask your users to install a separate lib plugin**, thanks to the magic of Maven shading.
+Also, only the parts you actually use remain in your plugin JAR at the end, even if QuartzLib as a whole is quite huge.

 [**» See all features and how to use it**](/quartzlib)